Sartaj-Ashraf/vanila-javascript-essentails-for-react-or-next-developers/README.md

 ### 4.7 Summary
 We've explored multiple strategies to compose and reuse UI pieces without React:

--Functions that return DOM (like our createTodoItem).
--Classes to encapsulate more complex components (CounterComponent).
--Template-driven rendering.
--Even Web Components as an advanced option.
+Functions that return DOM (like our createTodoItem), Classes to encapsulate more complex components (CounterComponent), Template-driven rendering, Even Web Components as an advanced option.